Aldown History, Family Crest & Coats of Arms

 Early History of the Aldown family

-Another 101 words (7 lines of text) covering the years 1616, 1660 and 1652 are included under the topic Early Aldown History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Aldown research.
+Another 50 words (4 lines of text) covering the years 1616, 1660 and 1652 are included under the topic Early Aldown History in all our PDF Extended History products and printed products wherever possible.

 Aldown Spelling Variations

-spelling variations under which the name Aldown has appeared include Aldham, Aldam, Aldem, Aldum, Aldeham, Aldom, Eldham, Eldam and many more.
+One relatively recent invention that did much to standardize English spelling was the printing press.
+However, before its invention even the most literate people recorded their names according to sound rather than spelling.
+The spelling variations under which the name Aldown has appeared include Aldham, Aldam, Aldem, Aldum, Aldeham, Aldom, Eldham, Eldam, Eldum, Haldiman and many more.

 Early Notables of the Aldown family (pre 1700)